Jump directly to main navigation Jump directly to content Jump to sub navigation

 Work experience

-Investigating problem solving abilities in long-tailed macaques for the McCowan Lab (University California Davis, USA) in Kuala Lumpur, Malaysia.
+Investigating problem-solving abilities in long-tailed macaques for the McCowan Lab (University of California Davis, USA) in Kuala Lumpur, Malaysia.

-Recording object manipulation in long-tailed macaques for Prof. Leca (University Lethbridge, Canada) in Bali, Indonesia.
+Recording object manipulation in long-tailed macaques for Prof. Leca (University of Lethbridge, Canada) in Bali, Indonesia.

 Studying the role of canines for the rank of males in crested macaques at the German Primate Centre in Göttingen, Germany.